10 Sights in Udine, Italy (with Map and Images)

 The Tiepolo Diocesan Museum and Galleries in Udine was founded in 1963 by Msgr.
 Giuseppe Zaffonato, Archbishop of Udine (1956-1972), with the aim of preserving and enhancing the ecclesiastical cultural heritage of the archdiocese.

-The Civic Museums and Galleries of History and Art of Udine is a museum complex owned by the Municipality.
-Established in 1865 and opened to the public in 1866 at Palazzo Bartolini, they were moved to the current location of the Castle in 1906.
+The Civic Museums and Galleries of History and Art of Udine are a museum complex owned by the Municipality.
+Established in 1865 and opened to the public in 1866 at Palazzo Bartolini, they were transferred to the current location of the Castle in 1906.

-The Museum of the Cathedral of Udine is a museum, housed in the baptistery of the cathedral of Udine, dedicated to the figure of Blessed Bertrand of San Genesio (1265-1350), considered one of the founding fathers of the city of Udine, having transported various economic ministries from the ancient Lombard capital Cividale del Friuli, to Udine in tumultuous times.
+The Museum of the Cathedral of Udine is a museum, housed in the baptistery of the cathedral of Udine, dedicated to the figure of the blessed Bertrand of San Genesio (1265-1350), considered one of the founding fathers of the city of Udine, having transported various economic departments from the ancient Lombard capital Cividale del Friuli to Udine in tumultuous times.

 Stadio Moretti was a multi-use stadium in Udine, Italy.
 It was initially used as the stadium of Udinese Calcio matches.
 It was replaced by Stadio Friuli in 1976.
 The capacity of the stadium was 25,000 spectators.
 It also hosted motorcycle speedway events.